crdroidandroid/rules-and-guidelines/README.md

 #### Software:
 * Only production builds can be shipped (user/userdebug)
 * Official builds can be released as weekly, monthly or nightlies when needed but at least they must be released on every crDroid minor version update
 * Selinux can be permissive during initial bringup days, only in beta builds.
-It must be enforced in every official release
+It must be enforced in every official release after non-dt related source is deemed stable
 * Sepolicy must meet security standards, it must cover every system and vendor component (no random denials), however it must not contain any rules for 3rd party apps
 * Neverallows MUST NOT be masked using *SELINUX_IGNORE_NEVERALLOWS*
 * Maintainers must not disable any permissions related checks, particularly alter *ro.control_privapp_permissions*